metro-mpi/verilator/docs/guide/exe_verilator.rst

    them systematically.

-   The generated file is in the Verilator Configuration format, see :ref:`Verilator Control Files`.
+   The generated file is in the Verilator Configuration format, see :ref:`Configuration Files`.
 The standard file extension is ".vlt".
    These files can directly be consumed by Verilator, typically by placing the filename as part of the Verilator command line options.
 Waiver files need to be listed on the command line before listing the files they are